Key Takeaways

 What Does Full Coverage Motorcycle Insurance Cover?

-Full coverage motorcycle insurance protects you financially in three scenarios: when you injure others or damage their property, when your bike needs repairs after a crash, and when theft or weather damages your parked bike.
-Each coverage type below addresses different risks and has specific claim scenarios, deductibles, and limits you'll need to understand before selecting your policy.
+Full coverage motorcycle insurance protects you in three main situations: when you injure someone or damage their property, when your bike needs repairs after a crash and when it’s damaged while parked because of theft or weather.

 Liability Coverage